Coly ME (Match Engine) API documentation

 Introduction

-The Coly ME API Documentation provides descriptive information for developers who would like to integrate the functionality of the Coly ME API into their solution.
+The Coly API Documentation provides descriptive information for developers who would like to integrate the functionality of the Coly API into their solution.

-The Coly ME engine is provided in four simple steps.
+The Coly engine is provided in four simple steps.

-2. Distribute the link to the person for the assessment and profile.
+2. Distribute the link to the tenant for the assessment and profile.

-3. Create a group and assign persons to it.
+3. Create a unit and assign tenants to it.

 4. Match.